wistia/wistia-open-docs/_posts/advanced-app.md

   Create sweet functionality for videos being watched within the Wistia app.
 post_intro:
-  <p>If you want to customize the experience your viewers have when watching
-  videos inside your Wistia account, start here.</p>
+  If you want to customize the experience your viewers have when watching videos inside your Wistia account, start here.
 footer: 'for_developers'
 ---